Db2-DTE-POC/wxddemo/docs/wxd-minio.md

 ![Browser](wxd-images/minio-refresh.png)

-You should now see new objects under <mark>dev-bucket-01</mark>.
-Click on the bucket name and you will see the customer table.
+You should now see new objects under <code style="color:blue;font-size:medium;">iceberg-bucket</code> Click on the bucket name and you will see the customer table.

 ![Browser](wxd-images/minio-customer.png)

-Selecting the <mark>customer</mark> object will show that there is data and metadata in there.
+Selecting the <code style="color:blue;font-size:medium;">customer</code> object will show that there is data and metadata in there.

 ![Browser](wxd-images/minio-customer-data.png)

 How do we know that this data is based on Apache iceberg?
-If you open the file under <mark>metadata</mark>, you should see metadata information for the data we are storing in parquet file format.
+If you open the file under <code style="color:blue;font-size:medium;">metadata</code>, you should see metadata information for the data we are storing in parquet file format.

 ![Browser](wxd-images/minio-customer-metadata.png)